-- A. In a residential zoning district, there shall be no more than five accessory buildings or structures on any lot unless authorized by special permit from the Zoning Board of Appeals. - B. In a residential zoning district, an accessory building or structure shall not exceed 3,000 sq. ft. in gross floor area unless authorized by special permit from the Zoning Board of Appeals. - C. In a residential zoning district, the area of any single accessory building or structure shall not exceed the gross floor area of the principle residential building on the premises unless authorized by special permit from the Zoning Board of Appeals. - D. In any zoning district, the primary and accessory buildings and structures shall not exceed the maximum lot coverage requirements specified in TABLE 2 DIMENSIONAL AND DENSITY REGULATIONS of this Bylaw. - E. In reviewing special permit applications for accessory buildings or structures in residential zoning districts, the Zoning Board of Appeals shall consider the Medway Design Review Guidelines applicable to residential zones.
+- A. In a residential zoning district, there shall be no more than five accessory buildings or structures on any lot unless authorized by special permit from the Zoning Board of Appeals. - B. In a residential zoning district, an accessory building or structure shall not exceed 3,000 sq. ft. in gross floor area unless authorized by special permit from the Zoning Board of Appeals. - C. In a residential zoning district, the area of any single accessory building or structure shall not exceed the gross floor area of the principle residential building on the premises unless authorized by special permit from the Zoning Board of Appeals. - D. In any zoning district, the primary and accessory buildings and structures shall not exceed the maximum lot coverage requirements specified in Table 2 DIMENSIONAL AND DENSITY REGULATIONS of this Bylaw. - E. In reviewing special permit applications for accessory buildings or structures in residential zoning districts, the Zoning Board of Appeals shall consider the Medway Design Review Guidelines applicable to residential zones. - F. Any detached accessory building or structure less than two hundred square feet in area and less than fifteen feet in height shall have a minimum setback of five feet from the rear and side lot lines.
+Any detached accessory building or structure that exceeds these limits shall conform to the otherwise applicable yard setback regulations as specified in Table 2 in Section 6.1 Schedule of Dimensional and Density Regulations.